esttorhe/esttorhe.github.io/source/_posts/2015-06-20-New-Website.md

 After some time having to deal with it and then having to create a blog for [Log(n)][logn]'s employees (being that I'm one of them at the moment) gave me some insights as to how convoluted the process is.
 <!--more-->
-Honestly it felt harder than it should have and made re-consider my previous choice of static generator.
+Honestly it felt harder than it should have and made me re-consider my previous choice of static generator.

-I started looking and read some good things about [`Hugo`][hugo] but wasn't sold on the idea of migrating; the only thing I knew was that I wanted to give my blog a new «face» and that it should be a static website that could easily reside on [`Github`][blog].
+I started looking and read some good things about [`Hugo`][hugo] but wasn't sold on the idea of migrating; the only thing I knew was that I wanted to give my blog a new «face» and that it should be a static website that could easily reside on my [`Github`][blog] account.

 Back to the «new face» quest I looked everywhere under the sun for new [`Octopress`][octopress] templates that I would think where «different», clean and obviously pretty… no luck.
+Mostly all themes for [`Octopress`][octopress] templates are pretty much the same with maybe 3 or 4 variations and almost all of them are not under my definition of pretty for a website.

-After a couple of weeks I gave up; fired up Google with «static site generators» as the search criteria and landed on a page that listed a bunch and you could sort by popularity.
+After a couple of weeks I gave up; fired up Google with «static site generators» as the search criteria and landed on a page that listed a bunch that you could sort by popularity.

-Long story short the top 4 hits were (perhaps not in that *EXACT* order:
+Long story short the top 4 hits sorted by popularity were (perhaps not in that *EXACT* order:

 1. [`Jekyll`][jekyll]
 2. [`Octopress`][octopress]